 Green People Organic Children

 Protection: The Organic Children sun cream provides high UVA and UVB protection, with 97% protection from UVB rays.
 It’s also water repellant as you would expect.
-We didnt experience any burning with this so its top scores from us.
+We didn’t experience any burning with this so its top scores from us.
 Score: 3

-Cream Consistency & Application: Organic Children is a scent free, natural sun cream with 84% organic content.
+Cream Consistency & Application: Organic Children is a scent-free, natural sun cream with 84% organic content.
 The main ingredients include Aloe Vera, Avocado, Olive and Rosemary which protect, hydrate and soothe skin.
 Of all the sun creams Organic Children are the only ones that use natural rather than chemical ingredients which we love.
 The cream is lovely and thick, although this does mean it takes a little longer to massage into the skin, it came off easily enough at bath time.
-However because we felt it took longer to apply properly this brought the score down.
+However, because we felt it took longer to apply properly this brought the score down.
 Score: 2

 Nasties Free Scale: Is definitely nasties free.
-The Green People are the only brand that include a comprehensive list of ingredients of what they do and don’t include online.
+The Green People are the only brand that includes a comprehensive list of ingredients of what they do and don’t include online.
 In addition, Organic Children don’t use chemicals that have been found to harm the marine environment.
 This is a level of environmental consciousness that I have not seen from other brands which is refreshing.
 Score: 3

 Sensitive Skin: The Organic Children sun cream has been formulated to be gentle for sensitive skin, eczema and psoriasis friendly which we would agree with as Louis didn’t have any skin breakouts using this.
 Score: 3